Eshwar154/Eshwar154/README.md

 👋 Hi, I’m Eshwar Paygude (@Eshwar154)

-👀 I’m interested in Robotics, AI/ML, and Mobile App Development.
+👀 I’m interested in  AI/ML.

-🌱 I’m currently learning AI technologies and exploring their applications in Business and Robotics.
+🌱 I’m currently learning AI technologies and exploring their applications in Business.

 💞️ I’m looking to collaborate on projects that blend AI with practical use cases, like smart health assistants and automation systems.